conversence/idealoom/doc/testing.rst

 Python unittest_ library simply doesn't have.
 It allows to write tests similarly to unittest allows, with a TestCase class created with multiple `test_method`\s written inside.

-Assembl uses py.test's fixture's in order to mock objects for testing.
+IdeaLoom uses py.test's fixture's in order to mock objects for testing.

 Fixtures
 --------
-Assembl fixtures are defined in the `/assembl/tests/fixtures/` directory.
+IdeaLoom fixtures are defined in the `/assembl/tests/fixtures/` directory.
 Fixtures can be divided into multiple files for ease of use.

 The fixtures are read into the py.test test-runner by the use of the ``conftest.py``.
 All fixtures